ballerina-platform/ballerina-dev-website/contribution-guide.md

     - Compiler, runtime, standard library, or tooling: <a href="https://github.com/ballerina-platform/ballerina-lang/issues">ballerina-lang</a> repo
     - Language specification: <a href="https://github.com/ballerina-platform/ballerina-spec/issues">ballerina-spec</a> repo
     - Website: <a href="https://github.com/ballerina-platform/ballerina-dev-website/issues">ballerina-dev-website</a> repo
     - Security flaw: send an email to security@ballerina.io.
-For details, see the security policy.
+For details, see the <a href="https://ballerina.io/security/">security policy</a>.

 -  Start with GitHub issues that can be fixed easily:
     - Browse issues labeled "good first issue" in the <a href="https://github.com/ballerina-platform/ballerina-lang/issues">ballerina-lang</a> repo.